Choosing the sender

 - if the delegate has editing rights on the delegator's mailbox, sent emails can be stored in the delegate's or delegator's "Sent messages" folder depending on the option chosen in the identity.

 - The messages received by the delegating user are stored in its receiving box - including the answers to a message sent by a delegate.
-For this reason, it is advisable to give the delegate at least read rights to the delegator's mailbox, so that the delegator can Viewing messages and reply.
+That is why it is recommended that the delegate be granted at least read access to the delegator's mailbox so that the delegator can Viewing messages and reply to messages there.

 Writing to an external e-mail address